jeffijoe/typesync/README.md

 # Usage

 ```
-typesync [path/to/package.json]
+typesync [path/to/package.json] [--dry]
 ```

 Path is relative to the current working directory.
 If omitted, defaults to `package.json`.

+If `--dry` is specified, will not actually write to the file, it only prints added typings,

 # Why?

 Installing typings manually sucks.
 Flow has `flow-typed` which installs type definitions by looking at a `package.json`, which would be cool to have for TypeScript.
+Now we do!

 # Author